microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ### Configuration override

 It is common to have a configuration that can be used as a base configuration, and modify only a few parameters for each experimental run.
 This can be done in a few different ways, one of which is to override settings on the command line.
-For example if I wanted to override the model file path, I could simply modify my command line:
+For example, if I wanted to override the model file path, I could simply modify my command line:

 ```
 cn.exe configFile=config.txt stderr=c:\temp\newpath